incwadi-warehouse/docu/admin/users-management.md

 # Users Management

-You have to enter the corresponding `php-fpm` Docker container first.

-Fetching a list with all users and their corresponding id:
+Fetching a list with all users and their corresponding id.

 ```shell
 bin/console user:list